On August 20, 2020, AARP announced that we won a $10,000 Community Challenge grant!

 We’re 1 of just 3 communities in MA to get one of these highly competitive grants.
 Our project involves seniors in Beverly, gardening, and pairing seniors with a local parent or guardian/child team to plant and tend the garden.

 One of our Downtown 2030 goals is to create a “Downtown for All” and as we started working with Mary Ann Holak and the Beverly Council on Aging and Senior Community Center about what that means for seniors, we were made aware of this grant opportunity.
-We enlisted the help of one of our board members, Gary Moffie of The Remodeling Company, and we came up with the idea to purchase an elevated raised garden bed, plants, soil and a watering can for 50 seniors in Beverly.
-Our original plan was to put them at the senior housing properties and have groups of seniors plant and tend to them, but with social distancing guidelines, we pivoted and decided to put them in the front yards of individual seniors’ houses and apartments.
+We enlisted the help of one of our board members, Gary Moffie of The Remodeling Company, and we came up with the idea to purchase an elevated raised garden beds made of cedar, plants, and soil for 50 seniors in Beverly.
+Our original plan was to put them at the senior housing properties and have groups of seniors plant and tend to them, but with social distancing guidelines, we pivoted and decided to put them in the front yards of individual seniors’ houses and apartments in the spring of 2021.
+Leonhard’s Florist partnered with us to provide high quality soil and plants, and even came through with donation to cover the increased cost of materials.
+Participants were encouraged to grow vegetables if they have sunny yards, and flowers if they have shade, and received help from Leonhard’s to pick out the plants.

 FOR IMMEDIATE RELEASE